CInet/meta/YakShaving.md

 - Gaussian realizability concerns (semi)algebraic geometry: decidable but often out of reach in practice.
 General methods for discrete realizability are unknown to me.
+- I am unaware of libraries implementing graphical model recognition and inference algorithms.
+- Same about the typical symmetry groups needed in this context: the symmetric group, the twisted symmetric and hyperoctahedral groups.

 [libpropcalc]: https://github.com/taboege/libpropcalc
 [libnormaliz]: https://www.normaliz.uni-osnabrueck.de/